 Creating a learning culture; boosting performance

 Talent development is powered by the MCI Institute – our global learning centre of excellence.
-The goal is to provide an environment for our talents to develop capabilities for high performance to effectively serve our clients and drive tangible business results.
+The goal is to provide an environment for our talents to develop capabilities for high performance to serve our clients and drive tangible business results effectively.

 From leadership development to technical and functional skills, we work to ensure that we offer our talents quality, innovative and relevant learning and development opportunities to help tackle ‘real-time’ on the job challenges.